Durgapur Barrage releases 12,000 cusec water | Law-Order

 ''Optimum pond level of the barrage is 211.5 ft and water reaches the maximum limit,'' the officials said.

-Teesta barrage authorities had also released 77,365 cusec of water due to heavy rainfall in north Bengal.
+Teesta barrage authorities had also released 77,365 cusec of water due to heavy rain in north Bengal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)